JoseDeFreitas/CodewarsLogger/README.md

 must loop through all of the katas.
 You must run the program every time you want to update the katas.
 It takes into consideration repeated files and code refactors.

-By some reason, the API endpoint of Codewars that lists the "completed" katas includes also katas that you have trained but that aren't literally "completed"; that is, katas that have some solution that didn't pass all the tests.
+For some reason, the API endpoint of Codewars that lists the "completed" katas includes also katas that you have trained but that aren't literally "completed"; that is, katas that have some solution that didn't pass all the tests.
 You complete a kata when you click the blue button "Attempt" and then the green button "Submit".
 This may lead to some warnings on the console that say `A web element was not found on the page